groboclown/greyhack-shell/src/falling-blocks/README.md

 * Right arrow - move the block right.
 * Down arrow - advance the block down.
 * Space or up arrow - rotate the block.

+# Bugs

+* The shapes aren't right.
+Some rotations don't have them appear right.
+* There's a super annoying flicker.
+The refresh rate needs to be set just right.